charltoncr/ChaCha20/DOCUMENTATION.md

 func (x *ChaCha20_ctx) SetRounds(r int)
 ```
 SetRounds sets the number of rounds used by Encrypt, Decrypt, Read,
 XORKeyStream and Keystream for a ChaCha20 context.
-The valid values for
+The valid values for r:
-r are 8, 12 and 20.
+8, 12 and 20.
 SetRounds panics with any other value.
-ChaCha20's
+ChaCha20's default
-default number of rounds is 20.
-Smaller r values are likely less secure but
+number of rounds is 20.
+Smaller r values are likely less secure but are
-are faster.
+faster.
 ChaCha8 requires 8 rounds, ChaCha12 requires 12 and ChaCha20
 requires 20.

 ## func